Welcome to Roger Russell's

 A square waveform rises infinitely fast, holds at constant amplitude and then falls infinitely fast to an equal negative value, holds at constant amplitude and then rises infinitely fast to repeat over again.
 A square wave signal can be generated electronically and can cover a frequency range from of 20Hz to 20kHz or even wider.
 It can be applied to a preamplifier, power amplifier or other audio equipment and the resulting output observed on an oscilloscope.

 Harmonic analysis of a square wave shows that it is made of an infinite array of odd order harmonics that decrease in amplitude.
 It consists of the fundamental frequency that has an amplitude of one.
 The 3rd harmonic has an amplitude of 1/3 of the fundamental.
 The 5th harmonic has an amplitude of 1/5th of the fundamental, etc. The fundamental and each of these harmonics can be thought of as a pure tone or what is called a sine wave.
 The lower harmonics are the most significant in contributing to the shape or "speed" of a square wave and the shape of the leading and falling edges.
-As the harmonics get even higher, the less they contribute until they become negligible.
+As the harmonics get even higher, they contribute less and less to the leading and trailing edges until they become negligible.

 So why do companies make amplifiers that go beyond 20kHz?
 When feedback was introduced in audio amplifier design, one of the benefits was a broader frequency response along with reduced gain and lower distortion.
 Extended bandwidth to 100kHz or 200kHz was inherent with the application of feedback.
-This was for free, so to speak, and provided a step above other advertising claims, even though it couldn't be heard.
-Of course, there were the inevitable followers who thought this was audible.
-Their claim was that the associated phase shift of a 20kHz-limited amplifier was audible.
-It isn't.
+This was for free, so to speak, and provided an advertising advantage of greater accuracy.

-The term "fast" becomes even more distorted when it is used to describe woofers.
+When it comes to woofers, the term “fast” can be misleading.
 As in the electronics, to fulfill the "fast" requirement, a woofer must have a wide bandwidth, yet woofers are designed intentionally to have only a narrow bandwidth so that a smaller mid-range or tweeter can better radiate and disperse the higher frequencies.
 A "fast" woofer is therefore undesirable because it will radiate into the mid and high frequency bands and cause interference.
 The result is uneven response and directional peaks and dips.

 Loudspeaker Advertising 1930